ideamark/ideamark.github.io/wiki/howto/linux.md

 sudo apt install libvte-dev
 Then edit src/main.c, alter the line to _#include <vte-0.0/vte/vte.h>_

-## what is the meaning of flex
-A lower power and upgraded timer or bus.

-## dxp how to automatically check the pcb layout error
+## how to automatically check the pcb layout error by DXP
 reports -> board information -> report

-## what is dummy
-It means virtual, null pointer.

-## where to put the switch
+## how to put the switch on pcb
 Put in the positive pole, not GND, or the MCU will reboot again and again.

-## ls can not work
+## how to do when ls can not work
 Make sure the folder have "x" authority.

 ## which folders need backup